Tag: appetizers

 Gently fold all the ingredients together

-At this point you can feel if the mixture will hold together or if you need anymore panko to bind it
+At this point, you can feel if the mixture will hold together or if you need any more panko to bind it

 I like to chill the mixture for 30 minutes to allow the flavors to meld and also make it easier to form the cakes